If you’ve been a homeowner for a long time, you will know that different water fixtures — such as sinks and bathtubs — require different taps.

 1. Mixer Taps

 A mixer tap, integral to any hot water system, is one of the most popular taps used today, especially in kitchen and bathroom renovations.
-The mixer tap, a common component in modern bathroom fixtures like showers, bathtubs, and wash basins, boasts a simple yet efficient design that simplifies the process of hot and cold water mixing.
+A common component in modern bathroom fixtures like showers, bathtubs, and wash basins, the mixer tap boasts a simple yet efficient design that simplifies the process of hot and cold water mixing.

-Mixer taps are designed with two separate handles, one each for hot water and cold water supply.
+Mixer taps are designed with two separate handles, one for hot and cold water supply.
 The single spout ensures an even temperature for the water output.

 2. Pillar Taps

-The pillar tap is another common tap with a unique, pillar-like design, hence its name.
-It is mainly used for sinks and wash basins, but in some cases, you can also use them for bathtubs.
+The pillar tap is another familiar tap with a unique, pillar-like design, hence its name.
+It is mainly used for sinks and wash basins, but it can also be used for bathtubs in some cases.

 3. Monobloc Taps

 While the name might not be familiar, you have undoubtedly encountered this tap type in public restrooms.
-In recent years, this tap type has gained popularity for use in household fixtures such as sinks.
+In recent years, it has gained popularity for use in household fixtures such as sinks.

 Straight flute taps, with a single handle and spout, are noted for their minimalistic design.
 The hot and cold water is mixed internally in these straight flute taps, eliminating the need for handle adjustments to achieve the desired water temperature.
 Although, in some models, you can turn the handle to the right or left to get either cold or hot water.